danielliucodes/Twitter-Redux/README.md

 # Twitter

-This is the Twitter project.
+This is the Twitter Redux project.

 Time spent: 14 hours spent in total

 Completed user stories:

-* [x] User can sign in using OAuth login flow
+Hamburger menu
+* [x] Dragging anywhere in the view should reveal the menu.
+* [x] The menu should include links to your profile, the home timeline, and the mentions view.
+* [x] The menu can look similar to the menu below or feel free to take liberty with the UI.
+Profile page
-* [x] User can view last 20 tweets from their home timeline
+* [x] Contains the user header view
+* [x] Contains a section with the users basic stats: # tweets, # following, # followers
-* [x] The current signed in user will be persisted across restarts
+* [x] Shows the user timeline
-* [x] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
-In other words, design the custom cell with the proper Auto Layout settings.
-You will also need to augment the model classes.
-* [x] User can pull to refresh
-* [x] User can compose a new tweet by tapping on a compose button.
+Home Timeline
+* [x] Tapping on a user image should bring up that user's profile page

 Notes:

 Optional features not completed as focus is on completing all required assignments to catch up.
 The following issues were faced:

-  Twitter API
-    - API rate limit caused many test runs to fail, like not retrieving timelines or posting Tweets.

   Auto Layout
-    - Ran into some issues of Auto Layout causing text not to show.
+    - Ran into some issues of Auto Layout causing text in the profile view to be in weird places.

-   Reusable Table Cell
-    - Could not figure out how to get the Tweet details view, which had a lot of overlap with Tweets timeline view, yet needed action buttoms.
-Ended up hacking by using an enum count.
+   Segues
+    - Could not figure out how to get from tapping a profile picture on the tweets view controller to the profile view controller via segues, since XCode seems to only allow one segue per cell.
+I had to do it programatically.

+    Twitter Refresh
+    - It takes some time for Twitter retweets and likes to return via the API.

 Walkthrough of all user stories: